open-politics/open-politics-hq/.deployments/README.md

 > [!IMPORTANT]
 > The Kubernetes deployment is not yet tested with our updated OSS geocoder (Nominatim).
 > Memory requirements for importing the large PostgreSQL database are substantial.
 Since we run on Hetzner rather than hyperscale providers, we're reviewing autoscaling strategies for these temporary workloads.
-> Until testing is complete, a proprietary geocoder remains available in our [providers](../backend/app/api/providers).
+> Until testing is complete, a proprietary will be available in our [providers](../backend/app/api/providers).

 ## Resources